davidstyers/vegas/README.md

-# Vegas: Minimal Vectorized Backtesting Engine
+# Vegas: Event-Driven Backtesting Engine

-A lightweight Python backtesting framework for quantitative trading strategies.
-Vegas leverages pandas and numpy for efficient vectorized operations.
+A focused Python backtesting framework for event-driven trading strategies.
+Vegas provides a clean and efficient implementation for simulating market events and strategy interactions.

 ## Features

-- **Minimal design**: Small codebase, easy to understand and extend
-- **Vectorized operations**: Fast backtesting using pandas and numpy
+- **Event-Driven Architecture**: Sequential processing of market events for realistic simulation
+- **Simple, Clean Design**: Focused codebase optimized for readability and extensibility
-- **Comprehensive analytics**: Performance metrics and visualization with QuantStats
+- **Comprehensive Analytics**: Performance metrics and visualization
 - **DuckDB and Parquet**: Efficient data storage and querying
-- **CLI interface**: Easy to run backtests from the command line
+- **CLI Interface**: Easy to run backtests from the command line
+- **Timezone Support**: Configure and normalize timestamps for international markets
+- **Market Hours Handling**: Control regular vs. extended hours for accurate testing

 ## Installation